GeeksforGeeks Coderita – Empowering Women To Code

 It is a myth that programming involves only logical and analytical skillset.
 Programming is a creative skillset and you will realize this once you will enter in programming, you will also use your artistic skills with programming.
 Maybe you will be humiliated, maybe you will start doubting yourself and saying that “this (programming) isn’t for me and I am not good at this stuff (only boys can do), I should give up programming and I don’t fit here but hold on… you need to understand that men also face the same problem in programming so it’s not about a specific job is suitable for a specific gender, it’s also not about being born genius.
 It’s all about how hard you work (Remember Marissa Mayer?).

-This International Women’s Day, GeeksforGeeks bring Coderita which is a online coding competition for Women.
+This International Women’s Day, GeeksforGeeks bring Coderita 2.O which is an online coding competition for Women.
 The registration is free.
 So get registered and show your coding skills.